-The case lists mailed to the ABOG office may not contain the patient hospital number or other identifying information other than age.
-The ABOG copy can be generated by clicking on the "Print ABOG Copies" tab.
+The case lists submitted to the ABOG office must not contain the patient hospital number or other identifying information other than age.

 The de-identification of patient case lists does not allow the omission of any patients under the candidate's care which are otherwise required to be reported.
 The completeness of the candidate's case list is subject to audit.
 If a candidate is found to have not listed any case that is required, the candidate will be subject to disqualification from the examination and other discipline as appropriate.